Learn how to bake a batch of easy challah dinner rolls or buns. These rolls are light, fluffy, and topped with a seed mixture for some texture.

 How To Make This Recipe

-Let me show you just how to make these challah rolls, step by step!
+Let me show you just how to make these challah rolls, with step-by-step photos.
 You'll also learn a little science behind the baking process.

 Make the Topping